omarHus/Personal-Trainer-AI/README.md

         export CLOUDINARY_API_SECRET="****************"

 ## How to Run on Local Host
+- command line: redis-server
-- Go to local directory.
-From command line: python3 app.py
+- command line: flask run
 - Copy the url: http://127.0.0.1:5000/ and paste in a browser
-- or command line: flask run

 ## Development
 - app.py:            Flask app deployed on Heroku.